Manchester United reporter notebook: Ole Gunnar Solskjaer will be given time at Old Trafford

 However, what also needs addressing is an inability to create enough chances - let alone take them - and a lack of confidence among a group of footballers that sees them playing within themselves, unable to assert their gameplan and dominate an opponent nor establish some sort of identity on the pitch.

 Solskjaer certainly enjoys the support of the power-brokers at Old Trafford, plus the overwhelming majority of the fans, something that was evident in Holland on Thursday night when supporters sang his name and warmly applauded him at the end of the game.
-He'll also be backed in the January window, having brought in a summer salvo of players that improved his squad but didn't go quite far enough.
+He will also be backed in the January window, having brought in a summer salvo of players that improved his squad but did not go quite far enough.

-No one could deny James, Maguire and Wan-Bissaka weren't good signings so recruitment is something Manchester United under Solskjaer can get right.
-However, while he'll have plenty of resources in the next window, clubs and players know exactly what he's looking for and actually doing similarly impressive business won't be easy.
+No one could deny James, Maguire and Wan-Bissaka were not good signings so recruitment is something Manchester United under Solskjaer can get right.
+However, while he will have plenty of resources in the next window, clubs and players know exactly what he is looking for and actually doing similarly impressive business will not be easy.

 A director of football role?

-United are still in the market for someone who could be tagged as a Director of Football or Technical Director, but the parameters of the post won't see that person become a powerful figure at Old Trafford, rather part of a team of people assembled to address a whole series of challenges ranging from the buying and selling of players to the pathway from the Academy to the first team and everything in between.
+United are still in the market for someone who could be tagged as a director of football or technical director, but the parameters of the post will not see that person become an all-powerful figure at Old Trafford, rather part of a team of people assembled to address a whole series of challenges ranging from the buying and selling of players to the pathway from the Academy to the first team and everything in between.

 Much like the transitional period the club's currently occupying, and arguably has since Sir Alex Ferguson retired in 2013, there's no timescale on when this new person will arrive on the scene.